Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 > Note: even if the exception is not thrown when evaluating the cast expression, it is guaranteed to be thrown later when its result is used with any runtime-available type.

-An unsafe cast expression result always has the same type as the type $T$ specified in the expression.
+An unchecked cast expression result always has the same type as the type $T$ specified in the expression.

 An **`as?` cast expression** `E as?
 T` is called *a checked cast* expression.
-This expression is similar to the unsafe cast expression in that it also does a runtime type check, but does not throw an exception if the types do not match, it returns `null` instead.
+This expression is similar to the unchecked cast expression in that it also does a runtime type check, but does not throw an exception if the types do not match, it returns `null` instead.
 If type $T$ is not a [runtime-available][Runtime-available types] type, then the check is not performed and `null` is never returned, leading to potential runtime errors later in the program execution.
 This situation should be reported as a compile-time warning.